AarathiNadathur/8weeksqlchallenge/README.md

 # 8weeksqlchallenge

 ## Case 1
-### Problem Statement : Use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
-Having this deeper connection with his customers will help deliver a better and more personalised experience for his loyal customers.
+### Problem Statement : Use the data to answer a few simple questions about customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
+Having this deeper connection with his customers will help deliver a better and more personalised experience for the loyal customers.
 #### Tables:  3 key datasets for this case study:
 #### sales
 #### menu